 Tooth loss can lead to other health complications, such as poor diet, pain, and lowered self-esteem.
 One solution is dentures, which can help improve your health in many ways, including improving your ability to chew your food, providing support to your jaw, maintaining the structural integrity of your face, and giving you back your smile.

-Original Medicare (Medicare Part A) doesn’t cover dental services, which includes dental equipment like dentures; however, other healthcare options, like Medicare Advantage (Medicare Part C) and standalone dental insurance policies may help cover or lower your out-of-pocket costs for dentures.
+Original Medicare doesn’t cover dental services, which includes dental equipment like dentures; however, other healthcare options, like Medicare Advantage and standalone dental insurance policies may help cover or lower your out-of-pocket costs for dentures.

 If you have a health condition that requires surgical removal of your teeth, Medicare may provide some coverage for the tooth extraction.
-But original Medicare does not cover dentures of any type, for any reason.
+But original Medicare (Part A and Part B) does not cover dentures of any type, for any reason.

-If you pay for a Medicare Part C (Medicare Advantage) plan, your specific plan may offer some provision for dental coverage, including dentures.
-If you have Medicare Advantage, you will need to call your insurance provider to confirm that you have coverage for dentures.
-Ask if there are certain criteria you need to meet to qualify for that coverage.
+If you have a Medicare Advantage plan, your specific plan may offer some provision for dental coverage, including dentures.
+If you have Medicare Advantage, you can call your insurance provider to confirm that you have coverage for dentures.
+Ask if there are certain criteria you need to meet to qualify for this coverage.

 Medicare Part A

 Medicare Part A provides inpatient hospital coverage.
 If you have a health condition that requires an emergency inpatient tooth extraction in the hospital, it may be covered under Medicare Part A. Prosthetic dentures or dental implants needed as a result of that surgery are not included in that coverage.

 Medicare Part B is coverage for outpatient medical care such as doctor’s appointments and preventative care,.
 However, Medicare Part B does not cover dental services, such as dental checkups, cleanings, X-rays, or dental equipment like dentures.